fluentlabs-xyz/tech-book/src/rwasm/technology.md

 )
 ```

-We need to do a final trick with data segment drop, because according to WASM standards once segment is initialized then it must be entirely removed from memory.
+We need to do a final trick with a data segment drop,
+because, according to WASM standards, once the segment is initialized, then
+it must be entirely removed from memory.
-To simulate the same behaviour we use 0 segment as a default and store special data segments flags to know what segment is still alive.
+To simulate the same behavior,
+we use zero segments as a default and store special data segments flags to know what segment
+is still alive.

-For passive data segments logic is almost the same, but we must recalculate data segment offsets on flight.
+For passive data segments, the logic is almost the same, but we must recalculate data segment offsets on flight.

 ```wat
 (module